DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 The subject you apply to teach must usually be the same as, or closely related to, the subject you studied at university.
 (For example, engineering graduates can apply to train to teach physics, but computer science graduates are unlikely to be accepted to train to teach geography.)

-### Finding the right course for you and getting help
+### Finding the right course for you

-[Find postgraduate teacher training courses](https://find-teacher-training-courses.service.gov.uk/) lists courses leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
+You can [search for postgraduate teacher training courses](https://find-teacher-training-courses.service.gov.uk/) that lead to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).

-You can also search courses by:
+To find the right training for you, you can also filter courses by:

 * location
 * teaching subject